fogg-lab/interactive-segmentation/README.md

 You can download a trained model (trained for endothelial tube network segmentation) at [this link](https://drive.google.com/file/d/1JJZalxTMQFL9grnEBmHNQ37IezOhjDYZ/view?usp=share_link).

 ### Usage
+1. (Launch using the launch script) Double click the appropriate launch script for your operating system, located in the `launch_scripts` directory.

+OR

-1. Launch the application from the command line after activating the `iseg` conda environment created in step 3 of the installation instructions.
+1. (Launch using the command line) Launch the application from the command line after activating the `iseg` conda environment created in step 3 of the manual installation instructions.
 From the terminal or command prompt, activate the Conda environment, navigate to the project folder, and launch the labeling app.
 For example:
     > `cd /Users/username/repositories/interactive-segmentation`